Jverma/Jverma.github.io/about/index.md

 I have held research positions at [Indian Statistical Institute - Delhi](http://www.isid.ac.in/), [Tata Institute of Fundamental Research - Mumbai](http://www.theory.tifr.res.in), and at [JN Center for Advanced Scientific Research - Bangalore](http://www.jncasr.ac.in).

 I am a voracious reader and an avid traveler.
 I hang out at the local coffee shops, which serve as my office away from office.
-I write about my readings, travels and adventures with caffeine at [Blog of Small Things](http://januverma.tumblr.com/).
+I write about my readings, travels and adventures with caffeine at [**Blog of Small Things**](http://januverma.tumblr.com/).
-I spend a lot of time on [Quora](https://www.quora.com/Janu-Verma-2) consuming contents on a various topics.
+I spend a lot of time on [**Quora**](https://www.quora.com/Janu-Verma-2) consuming contents on a various topics.
 I answer questions related to Bioinformatics, String Theory, advance Mathematics (Differential Geometry) and Machine Learning.
 Feel free to ask me questions!

 Random Inferences stems from my explorations in mathematics, machine learning and computational genomics.